openstax/biglearn-sparfa-server/README.md

     `docker-compose up`

-    You will now have two containers running PostgreSQL and RabbitMQ.
+    You will now have three containers running PostgreSQL, Redis and RabbitMQ.
     `docker ps` will show the running containers.
     You can connect to the PostgreSQL database by running `psql postgresql://postgres@localhost:5445/postgres`.